Is ADHD Real?

 4. Brain scans show that kids with ADHD have brain defects.

 Most of the activity in the brain is at the neuron level, not in the larger brain regions that we see with today's scans.
 Vast arrays of individual neurons interact in complex ways, but brain scans cannot show us how these neurons interact.

 5. ADHD has been around for a long time.

 Children, especially boys, with active temperaments have been around for a long time.
 Here is where Dr. Berzerin's description of the "active, externalizing, narcissistic, and participatory child" is particularly useful.
-This kind of children exists now and there is no reason to think that they didn't exist before.
-Childhood trauma like abuse or molestation, which can exacerbate these traits of temperament, have also been around for a long time and have been observed by authors, playwrights and scientists.
-Parents who do not provide a calm structured environment for their children have existed for a long time.
+This kind of child exists now and there is no reason to think that they didn't exist before.
+Childhood trauma like abuse or molestation, which can exacerbate these traits of temperament, has also been around for a long time and has been observed by authors, playwrights, and scientists.
+Parents who do not provide a calm, structured environment for their children have existed for a long time.